Master in International Development

 The students will have the opportunity to choose a comprehensive set of courses in specific areas such as, amongst others, agriculture, health, urban issues and sustainability.

 Graduates will find openings in the private sector (profit and non profit) as well as the public sector.
-In public agencies, national, regional, and local governments, as well as international organizations and agencies, MID graduates will work, amongst other roles, on the formulation, management and evaluation of public policies and projects.
+In public agencies, national, regional, and local governments, as well as international organizations and agencies, graduates will work, amongst other roles, on the formulation, management and evaluation of public policies and projects.
 In the private sector, they may work for example as project managers, consultants and in the innovation sector for applied research projects as project designer and managers.

 - Fall courses - Semester 1